boredsquirrel/Arkenfox-softening/README.md

 ### [Simple Context menu](https://github.com/boredsquirrel/Simple-Firefox-Menus)
 Using [Simple Menu Wizard](https://github.com/stonecrusher/simpleMenuWizard) I created my personal "minimal context menu" userChrome.css.

-All this file does, is reducing the displayed options in the context menu, for example emailing images, inspecting its usability, and more that a normal user doesnt need.
-It makes Firefox wayyy less cluttered, especially when some entries are already replaced (SingleFile for saving Pages as working HTML, Multi account containers instead of "new window").
+All this file does, is reducing the displayed options in the context menu, for example, emailing images, inspecting its usability, and more that a normal user doesnt need.
+It makes Firefox way less cluttered, especially when some entries are already replaced (SingleFile for saving pages as working HTML, Multi Account containers instead of a "new window").

 ### [Search Engines](https://github.com/boredsquirrel/Search-Engines)
-Decentralize your Web usage using great search engines!
+Decentralize your web usage using great search engines!

 ## Contributing